graphql/graphql.github.io/CONTRIBUTING.md

 ### Project structure

-- `static`: Files that will be copied directly to `public`.
+- `public`: Static files, like images, can then be referenced by your code starting from the base URL (`/`)
-- `public`: Output files that will be served by a static HTTP server.
+- `out`: Output files that will be served by a static HTTP server
-- `src`: Markdown and the TypeScript/JavaScript files used to generate the website.
+- `src`: Markdown and the TypeScript/JavaScript files used to generate the website
-  - `assets`: All the [`less`](http://lesscss.org/) files that contain stylesheets.
-  - `components` and `Containers`: React components used for layouts and pages.
+  - `components`: React components used pages
-  - `content`: Markdown files with the content of pages.
-  - `templates`: Layout templates.
-  - `utils`: Helper functions.

 ### Publishing the updated site